Parallelepiped

 Parallelepipeds are a subclass of the prismatoids.

 Properties

 Any of the three pairs of parallel faces can be viewed as the base planes of the prism.
 A parallelepiped has three sets of four parallel edges; the edges within each set are of equal length.

 Parallelepipeds result from linear transformations of a cube (for the non-degenerate cases: the bijective linear transformations).

 Since each face has point symmetry, a parallelepiped is a zonohedron.
 Also the whole parallelepiped has point symmetry C_{i} (see also triclinic).
 Each face is, seen from the outside, the mirror image of the opposite face.
 The faces are in general chiral, but the parallelepiped is not.

 A space-filling tessellation is possible with congruent copies of any parallelepiped.

 Volume

-A parallelepiped can be considered as an oblique prism with a parallelogram as base.
+A parallelepiped is a prism with a parallelogram as base.